The Marge Piercy Intensive Poetry Workshop

 Participants will be selected on the basis of 5 poems [limit 7 pages] submitted via email to email@example.com Please place Piercy Poetry Intensive in the subject line.
 Place your poems in the body of the email or as an MS WORD attachment in one file.
 (Some submissions inevitably get trapped by a spam catcher, so if you don’t receive a response to your submission, please query or try again.)

-Total cost of the workshop tuition is $750.
-If accepted, a non-refundable deposit is required against the full tuition but will be returned should the class be cancelled.
-Once accepted, on May 1, you will be asked to send 15 more poems to form the basis with your original five for your conference with Marge.
+Total cost of the workshop tuition is $800.
+If accepted, a non-refundable deposit of $400 is required against the full tuition but will be returned should the class be cancelled.
+Once accepted, on May 1, you will be asked to send 15 more poems to form the basis for your conference with Marge.
 At that time the remainder of the tuition is due.

 You are responsible for food and lodging.
-We can suggest accommodations that suit your needs and budget but you must reserve, book, and pay for lodgings on your own.
-(As Wellfleet is a popular destination, this is best done as soon as possible after acceptance.)
-Frequently participants bring friends or family along so they may enjoy the many beaches, ponds, art galleries, shops, museums, cultural events, and hiking trails of Outer Cape Cod (Eastham, Wellfleet, Truro, Provincetown).
+We suggest accommodations that suit your needs and budget but you must reserve, book, and pay for lodgings on your own.
+(As Wellfleet is a popular destination, this is best done as soon as possible after January.)
+Frequently participants bring friends or family along so they may enjoy the many beaches, ponds, art galleries, shops, museums, cultural events, and hiking and biking trails of Outer Cape Cod (Eastham, Wellfleet, Truro, Provincetown).

-The class is open to serious female and male poets.
+The class is open to serious poets of all genders.
 If you’re interested in applying please send five poems–in one file, limit seven pages–to firstname.lastname@example.org Please place Piercy Poetry Intensive in the subject line.
 (If possible, please format to MS-Word .doc or send all poems in the body of the e-mail.)
 Upon acceptance to the workshop, you’ll receive additional information and be asked for your deposit.